kyrylo0605/wordpress/wp-content/themes/hestia/README.md

 Hestia is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.1.1 - 2019-01-17  ###

+* Changed the boxed layout for the third header layout
+* Improved layout of the onboarding notice and page
+* Small layout fixes for the Orfeo child theme
+* Fixed the upgrade link

 ### 2.1.0 - 2019-01-09  ###

 * NEW Custom integration with Gutenberg